-(1) Costs essential to proceedings are to be paid in advance by the participant who made the application which entails the costs.
-In the case that the application was made by several participants of proceedings, those participants must make an advance payment of the costs in equal shares.
-In the case that costs essential to proceedings are incurred on the court's initiative, the parties make an advance payment of those costs in equal shares.

-(2) [Repealed - RT I, 29.06.2012, 3 - entry into force 01.07.2012]
+- (1) Costs essential to proceedings are to be paid in advance by the participant who made the application which entails the costs.
+In the case that the application was made by several participants in proceedings, those participants must make an advance payment of the costs in equal shares.
+In the case that costs essential to proceedings are incurred on the court's initiative, the parties make an advance payment of those costs in equal shares. - (2) [Repealed RT I, 29.06.2012, 3 entry into force 01.07.2012]

-(3) Payment to cover the costs specified in subsections 1 and 2 of this section is made into a bank account designated for this purpose, or in court as a cash payment or by an electronic means of payment.
-Cash payments are accepted in the courts to the extent provided in the State Fees Act.

-(4) If a participant of proceedings who was required to make an advance payment to cover the costs specified in subsections 1 and 2 of this section, has not made the payment by the due date established by the court, the court may refuse to perform the act applied for.
+- (3) Payment to cover the costs specified in subsections 1 and 2 of this section is made into a bank account designated for this purpose, or in court as a cash payment or by an electronic means of payment.
+Cash payments are accepted in the courts to the extent provided in the State Fees Act. - (4) If a participant in proceedings who was required to make an advance payment to cover the costs specified in subsections 1 and 2 of this section, has not made the payment by the due date established by the court, the court may refuse to perform the act applied for. - (5) An appeal may be lodged against any order of the court in which the court requires, as a precondition for performing an act, the advance payment of the corresponding costs.
+The order entered by the circuit court in respect of the appeal is not subject to further appeal. - (6) In the case that service of a document must be made by service of a copy of that document and the participant in proceedings has not provided a requisite number of copies, that participant in proceedings pays the state fee for the making of the corresponding copies or printouts. - (7) Costs which have been paid in advance by or on behalf of a participant in proceedings to cover essential proceedings in the matter are returned to the extent that the advance payment exceeded actual costs, and also in the case that the procedural act whose costs were paid in advance does not take place or if the State incurs no expenses in relation to the act.

-(5) An appeal may be lodged against any ruling of the court in which the court requires, as a precondition for performing an act, the advance payment of the corresponding costs.
-The ruling entered by the circuit court in respect of the appeal is not subject to further appeal.
+(8) The person whose application for return of costs essential to proceedings the administrative court or the circuit court, by order, refuses to grant, may lodge an interlocutory appeal against that order.
+The order of the circuit court in respect of the appeal is not subject to further appeal.

-(6) In the case that delivery of a document must be made by delivery of a copy of that document and the participant of proceedings has not provided a requisite number of copies, that participant of proceedings pays the state fee for the making of the corresponding copies or printouts.